Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 5. Mobile Optimization

-Focus on these mobile-specific checks:
+Work through these mobile-specific checks:

 • Viewport meta tag is set correctly: <meta name="viewport" content="width=device-width, initial-scale=1">

-• No horizontal scrolling on any page
+• No horizontal scrolling on any page type

 • Navigation is accessible and functional on small screens